Agent-Hellboy/cpp-filetype/README.md

 }
 ```

-Building example inside the repository(works if you successfully installed the library):
+To build the example within the repository, ensure that you have successfully installed the library

 ```bash
 g++ -std=c++17 example/file_detect.cpp -o file_detect